Weave Code

 Architecture Fit

-• Template Rendering Engine: Fluid is a mature, feature-rich templating engine designed for PHP, offering a declarative syntax with strong separation between logic and presentation.
-It aligns well with Laravel’s Blade but provides additional features like ViewHelpers, component-based rendering, and strict argument validation, making it a strong candidate for projects requiring complex UI logic or reusable components.
+• Template Rendering Engine: Fluid is a mature, standalone templating engine designed for PHP, offering a declarative syntax with powerful features like ViewHelpers, sections, and partials.
+It aligns well with Laravel’s Blade but provides stricter type safety, component-based rendering, and annotation-driven APIs—useful for complex UI logic.

 Integration Feasibility